-Ethical and social framework
+Ethical and Social Framework

-The NWMO’s ethical and social framework sets out clear principles that guide our planning, engagement and decision-making activities.
+The NWMO’s Ethical and Social Framework sets out clear principles that guide our planning, engagement and decision-making activities.

 Overview

-• Respect for future generations of human beings, other species, and the biosphere as a whole;
+• Respect for future generations of human beings, other species and the biosphere as a whole.

-• Respect for peoples and cultures; Justice (across groups, regions and generations);
+• Respect for peoples and cultures.

-• Fairness (to everyone affected); and
+• Fairness to everyone affected.

 Continue reading